medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 # 1 Introduction

-This is the textual part of the documentation for MedCom&#39;s FHIR-standard &#39;HospitalNotification&#39;.
-It includes purpose, background and overall requirements for content and business-related use of &#39;HospitalNotification&#39;.The target group is IT-system vendors and those responsible for implementation in the regions and municipalities, who will technically support the sending and receiving of &#39;HospitalNotification&#39;.The requirements for content and business-related use of &#39;HospitalNotification&#39;are prepared in collaboration with MedCom&#39;s &#39;homecare-hospital group&#39;<a href="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Hjemmepleje-sygehusgruppe" target="_blank">hjemmepleje-sygehusgruppe</a> og <a href="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Kommune-Sygehusleverand%C3%B8rgruppen" target="_blank">kommune-sygehusleverandørgruppe</a> in the MedCom11 project period 2018-2019.
+This is the textual part of the documentation for MedCom&#39;s FHIR standard &#39;HospitalNotification&#39;.
+It includes purpose, background and overall requirements for content and business-related use of &#39;HospitalNotification&#39;.
+The target group is IT system vendors and those responsible for implementation in the regions and municipalities, who will technically support the sending and receiving of &#39;HospitalNotification&#39;.
+The requirements for content and business-related use of &#39;HospitalNotification&#39;are prepared in collaboration with MedCom&#39;s &#39;homecare-hospital group&#39;<a href="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Hjemmepleje-sygehusgruppe" target="_blank">hjemmepleje-sygehusgruppe</a> og <a href="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Kommune-Sygehusleverand%C3%B8rgruppen" target="_blank">kommune-sygehusleverandørgruppe</a> in the MedCom11 project period 2018-2020.
 The &#39;HospitalNotification&#39; replaces the previous MedCom standards, Notification of Admission <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/EDI/Dokumentation/" target="_blank">DIS20 </a> / <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a>, and Notification of Discharge <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/EDI/Dokumentation/" target="_blank">DIS17</a> / <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a>.
-The technical specifications for the FHIR notification standard can be found on [the front page for HospitalNotification](../../index.md).
+[The technical specifications for the FHIR notification standard can be found onthe front page of HospitalNotification](../../index.md).
 This document is also available in Danish.<br>

   >Note: In case of any discrepancies between the two documents, the Danish document is the document in force.

 # 2 Purpose

 The &#39;HospitalNotification&#39; contributes to securing the foundation for a coherent clinical pathway across sectors.
 The specific purpose of the &#39;HospitalNotification&#39; is to inform the citizen&#39;s current care and health provider in the primary sector about the start and end of the citizen&#39;s stay at the hospital.
 It makes it possible to pause the current care and health providers&#39; services during the hospital stay and resume them when it ends.
-At the same time, the &#39;HospitalNotification&#39; can trigger the automatic sending of Report of Admission (<a href="https://svn.medcom.dk/svn/releases/Standarder/National%20Sygehus-Kommunesamarbejde/1.0.3/XDIS16/Dokumentation/" target="_blank">XDIS16</a>) from the receiver&#39;s system, which gives the health professionals an overview of the citizen&#39;s current services, level of function and health related problems.
+At the same time, the &#39;HospitalNotification&#39; can trigger the automatic sending of Report of Admission (<a href="https://svn.medcom.dk/svn/releases/Standarder/National%20Sygehus-Kommunesamarbejde/1.0.3/XDIS16/Dokumentation/" target="_blank">XDIS16</a>) from the receiver&#39;s system, which gives the health professionals an overview of the citizen&#39;s current services, level of function and health-related problems.
 The HospitalNotification also contains notification of the patient&#39;s leave from the hospital stay and acute ambulant care.

 # 3 Background

 As the hospital is not able to determine in advance which citizens currently receive services from the primary sector, a &#39;HospitalNotification&#39; is generated for all citizens with a personal identification number (CPR) and home address in Denmark when registered in the hospital&#39;s EPR system.
 The receiving system ensures that the &#39;HospitalNotification&#39; stay is only downloaded and shown for citizens receiving services within the valid legal framework (see Section [Legal framework](#4-legal-framework)).

-Registration of hospital stays in the EPR system are linked to the reporting to the National Patient Registry, LPR.
+Registration of hospital stays in the EPR system is linked to the reporting to the National Patient Registry, LPR.
 By transition to LPR3 (2019), the concepts &#39;admitted&#39; and &#39;outpatient&#39; are removed in the reporting to LPR and replaced by physical attendance.
-In practice, all regions continue to register the hospital stay as outpatient and admission, respectively.
+In practice, all regions continue to register the hospital stay as outpatient and admission respectively.
 It is agreed among the parties behind the development of the modernisedhospitalnotification that the scope of the hospital stays, which will be supported by a notification, is:

-&quot;_All current hospital stays with physical attendance by the patient and all planned hospital stays with physical attendance by the patient for the purpose of admission.&quot;
+&quot;All current hospital stays with physical attendance by the patient and all planned hospital stays with physical attendance by the patient for the purpose of admission.&quot;

 # 4 Legal framework